kubamik/production-simulation/README.md

-# production-simulation
+# Production simulation
-Simulation of wine producing process using actors (Akka framework).
+Simulation of wine producing process using actors (Akka framework) in Java.